-Honey Face Masks to Make at Home.
-Honey has been known as the perfect food, with vitamins, amino acids, good bacteria, micronutrients, and water.
+Honey has been known as the perfect food containing vitamins, amino acids, good bacteria, micronutrients, and water.
 Did you know that it is almost the perfect skin food too?!
 All for the very same ingredients.
 As an added bonus, honey is also anti-bacterial and humectant, it nurtures the skin gently, straight from the hive.
 When you blend raw honey with other natural ingredients, it gets even better!
 Using honey as a face mask every now and again can help to maintain a clearer and more radiant complexion.
-Honey face masks can be made with ingredients already in your kitchen: green tea, cinnamon, lavender oil, and even activated charcoal can be whipped together to create a skin treatment.
+Honey face masks can be made with ingredients already in your kitchen: green tea, spirulina, a drop of lavender oil, and even a small amount of activated charcoal can be whipped together to create a skin treatment.

-Honey has natural antibiotic properties that make it ideal for treating acne-prone skin.
-Hydrogen peroxide is present in honey's chemical makeup.
-This, combined with the super-saturation of sugars, makes honey a death sentence for bacteria.
-When blended with plant oils (like sunflower oil) fruits (berries), and other natural ingredients, honey masks can be very purifying and cleansing to the skin.
+Honey has natural antibiotic properties that make it ideal for treating troubled skin.
+Trace amounts of hydrogen peroxide is present in honey's chemical makeup.
+This, combined with amino acids, minerals and the super-saturation of sugars, makes honey a death sentence for bacteria.
+When blended with plant oil (like sunflower oil) fruits (berries), and other natural ingredients, honey masks can be very purifying and cleansing to the skin.

 Everyone's skin type is different.
 Some people are dry, and develop dull patches of skin.
 Others have overactive oil glands, making their skin oily.
 Yet other people may have combination skin.
 Sensitive skin can be so frustrating.
 All skin types come with challenges, and today there doesn't seem to be "normal" skin.

 Whatever skin type you have, honey is your friend.
 It is important to completely cleanse the face after using any of these masks, so you don't have any sticky residue post-treatment.
-After washing the face (use either just warm water or your favorite cleanser), tone the skin and apply your favorite moisturizer.
+Post-mask be sure to wash the face with warm water and a gentle cleanser to remove all honey, then tone the skin and apply your favorite moisturizer.